 As previously noted, heart attacks are triggered by blockages within the coronary arteries.
 This type of blockage is known as coronary heart disease (CHD).

-Fatty deposits accumulate and harden along the inner-walls of the artery, narrowing the space through which blood travels and inhibiting the flow.
+Fatty deposits accumulate and harden along the inner walls of the artery, narrowing the space through which blood travels and inhibiting the flow.
 This type of buildup is referred to as atherosclerosis.
 Without a steady supply of oxygen-rich blood, the heart loses its ability to provide blood to the rest of the body.

 Who Is Most at Risk for a Heart Attack?

-Habits like smoking, poor diet, and lack of exercise can all lead to conditions that increase the likelihood of heart attack.
+Habits like smoking, poor diet, and lack of exercise can lead to conditions that increase the likelihood of heart attack.
 These conditions include obesity, high blood pressure, hypertension, diabetes, and ultimately heart disease.
-Even a slim person with a healthy weight can develop clogged arteries and heart disease as a result of poor diet.
+Even a slim person with a healthy weight can develop clogged arteries and heart disease as a result of a poor diet.

 How to Prevent a Heart Attack